The Ultimate Metagame

 The Hidden Architecture

 The game above the one you are looking at is its metagame.
 If the game is chess, the metagame is choosing which tournaments to enter — a decision that shapes your opponents, your risk profile, your preparation, and what success even means.
 A metagame has its own goals, strategies, and rules, distinct from the game beneath it.
 And it shapes that lower game in a specific way: not by rewriting its rules but by rewriting the reasons for playing it.
 Hockey, chess, markets, and the scientific method remain exactly what they are; what shifts is which strategies a player finds worthwhile, which outcomes she optimizes for, and which risks become acceptable.
 Incentives are the transmission channel — the mechanism by which a higher game reaches down and rewrites a lower game’s effective rules while leaving its formal rules untouched.
-(The anatomy of that channel deserves its own treatment; I give it one in The Metagame of Incentives.)
+The Metagame of Incentives develops that channel.
 When the higher game’s incentives do not propagate downward, the levels stay independent, and the metagame is mere backdrop.

 Most people spend their lives playing local games without ever noticing the metagames that govern them.
 This is where the “irrationality” comes from.
 In any complex system — politics, science, technology, social networks — people think they are rewarded for truth when the metagame rewards loyalty.
 They think they are rewarded for virtue when the metagame rewards coalition membership.
 They believe they are rewarded for originality when the metagame rewards conformity.
 The scientist chasing prestige is not failing at science; prestige is what secures her position in the institutional game that funds the science.
 The corporation shelving innovation is not confused; it is preserving a legacy structure that the market game, as it actually reaches that corporation, rewards.
 Once you identify the higher-level game an agent is actually optimizing for, the puzzles dissolve.
 What looked irrational becomes legible.